USTA NTRP RATINGS Questions & Answers

 What is a strike and how does a player get one?

-Each time an eligible player’s dynamic rating exceeds the maximum tolerance for the level, they automatically earns a "strike."
+Each time an eligible player’s dynamic rating exceeds the maximum tolerance for the level, they automatically earn a "strike."

 How high can a player’s dynamic rating go before they earn a “strike”?